 Employees are often advised to seek the advice of legal counsel before signing these agreements.
 Unfortunately, many employees refrain from doing so, resulting in an outcome that is not in their best interest.
-Sometimes, companies use these agreements to protect themselves from possible litigation because of an unlawful violation of an employee’s rights.
+Companies often use these agreements to protect themselves from potential litigation because of an unlawful violation of an employee’s rights.

 Is the Severance Agreement in Your Best Interest?

-- Has the company discriminated against you or violated the law in another way?
+- Has the company unlawfully discriminated against you or violated the law in some other way?

 - Is the amount offered in the severance agreement adequate based on your potential legal claims?

 - Does the agreement provide protection from false job references after you leave the company?